 Contains information regarding the total electron count (TEC) of the ionosphere.
 This is useful in single frequency processing to help reduce ionospheric error.
 IONEX data is not helpful to, and thus not applied, if dual frequency processing is used.

 GPS Almanac

-Can be used in conjunction with the Mission Planner in order to predict GPS satellite geometry.
+Can be used in mission planning in order to predict GPS satellite geometry.

 GLONASS Almanac